Easy

 Just like the Moscow Mule, this simple “just add” cocktail came to life and gained popularity through persistent marketing.

-Taste is, of course, down to personal preference.
-As Michael says, for a Vodka Cranberry, “The exact ratio can be adjusted to personal preference, but a 1:2 or 1:3-part ratio is always a good balance between Vodka and Juice.” - Use store-bought Cranberry Juice Mix
+As Michael Bergström, Drinks Expert at Bartenders’ Choice Awards puts it: “the exact ratio can be adjusted to personal preference, but a 1:2 or 1:3-part ratio is always a good balance between vodka and juice.”
+Start there and adjust to taste. - Use store-bought cranberry juice

 The Vodka Cranberry is the foundation for any type of Breeze – a cocktail family that gained popularity during the 70s with the most known one calling for Vodka, Cranberry and Grapefruit juice.